-The water produced by the combined Portsmouth/Pease water system averaged 3.59 million gallons per day.
-This is the lowest average production in nearly 40 years.
-Through diligent management of our water distribution system and service pipelines we have been able to identify and fix a number of leaking pipes.
+The water produced by the combined Portsmouth/Pease water system averaged 3.9 million gallons per day.
+This is below historical demands.
+WE can attribute this to our water efficiency efforts, including our water efficiency rebates.
+We can also attribute this to our diligent management of our water distribution system and service pipelines where we have been able to identify and fix a number of leaking pipes.
 The reduction of water lost in these pipes has reduced the overall water production needs in the systems.
 It is now standard practice for our staff to continually inspect our water system for leaks.
 With 200 plus miles of water pipelines this is a lot of effort.
-The following graphics show the monthly and annual trends in water supply production for the Portsmouth and Pease Tradeport water systems:
+The following graphics show the monthly and annual trends in water supply production for the Portsmouth and Pease Tradeport water systems.
+The following graphic shows the trend in water produced versus water delivered through customer meters and how the balance between these two has been significantly reduced: